 It’s the most popular course in the UK – and the one focused specifically on the management of projects (as opposed to individual Agile approaches such as SCRUM)

-You can take this course right now and the exam for just £450 take a look at the course.
+You can take this course right now – take a look at the course.

 4. Managing Successful Programmes (MSP)

 If you’re moving up the project management chain into programme management, this is the next one for you to take a look at.

 It’s aimed at those already managing programmes; Project Managers looking to move up to managing programmes and those supporting programmes from a Programme Management Office.

 It’s the most popular programme management course in the UK today